 - Use loose minerals rather than blocks or tubs because goats have small, soft tongues and may have trouble getting enough minerals from a block or tub in areas where they need a lot.

-- Provide goat minerals with around 1500 ppm copper sulfate.
+- Provide goat minerals with at least 1700 ppm copper sulfate.

 - Feed goat grain with 35-45 ppm copper sulfate.

 What if you’ve done all of these things, and you still think that your goats might have a problem with copper deficiency?
 Have a liver (or two or three) tested from a goat that died or was butchered.
 Because we didn’t have a goat vet in our area, I called the lab to learn exactly what they needed for the test, and then my teenage daughter and I taught ourselves how to remove the liver for testing.
 Later I realized that this represented quite a cost savings, so we continued doing this ourselves and sending the livers to the lab to keep tabs on the copper status of our herd.

 I also have a podcast episode where I interviewed a vet professor and ruminant nutritionist about Copper Deficiency and Toxicity in Goats.